aferrandi/dbtarzan/docs/Usage.md

 ![Selection](images/selection.png)

-If you select some rows (like in the previous image) and double-click on a **foreign key**, you open the table related to the original one through the foreign key, showing the rows related to the originally selected rows:
+If you select some rows (like in the previous image) and double-click on a **foreign key**, you open the table related to the original one through the foreign key, showing the rows related to the originally selected rows.
+Keeping the Ctrl button pressed when double-clicking the foreign key the current tab is closed when opening the new one.

 ![Derived](images/derived.png)